-Known also as The Old Graves is the burial place of hundreds of Carlovians and is steeped in history.
+Stepped in history, known also as The Old Graves is the burial place of hundreds of Carlovians.

-This area is said to have been granted to local Catholics in 1607 for burial purpose.
-The cemetary lies on the east bank of the River Barrow, Ireland˛s second longest river.
+This area is said to have been granted to local Catholics in 1607 for burial purposes.
+The cemetery lies on the east bank of the River Barrow, Ireland`s second-longest river.
 It is adjacent to the former Grand Canal Company town path on which horses walked pulling the canal boats, hence the name The Barrow Track.

-This cemetary is several acres in size.
-The cemetary was the main burial ground for the town until St. Mary`s Cemetary, Dublin Road, Carlow town was opened in 1893.
-The cemetary was still used during the early part of the twentieth century by those who had family burial plots.
+Moreover, this cemetery is several acres in size.
+The cemetery was the main burial ground for the town until St. Mary`s Cemetary, Dublin Road, Carlow town was opened in 1893.
+The cemetery was still used during the early part of the twentieth century by those who had family burial plots.

-The cemetary display a avartiety of headstones, slabs, metal crosses, memorials, stone markers and some World War I and World War II War Commission headstones.
-The reamaining headstones date from the early eighteenthcentury uo until the mid-twentieth century.
+The remaining headstones date from the early eighteenth century until the mid-twentieth century.
 Many of the people that are buried here are from family names who have been long associated with the town.
 In 1787, Bishop James O`Keeffe, Bishop of Kildare and Leighlin was buried here.
-In 1782, he was the founder of Carlow College, Irelands oldest third level Catholic Institution.
+In addition, in 1782, he was the founder of Carlow College, Ireland’s oldest third-level Catholic Institution.

-This burial ground is an archeological Recorded Monument protected under The National Munuments Acts.
+Therefore, this burial ground is an archeological Recorded Monument protected under The National Monuments Acts.

-This burial place is sacred to the memory of generations past.
-Many of those executed in 1798 are buried here in honourable graves as recored by WM.
-Farrell who prayed; “That their memory live with honour in the Country they die for” erected by hughes sculptors College St. Carlow.
+So, this burial place is sacred to the memory of generations past.
+Moreover, many of those executed in 1798 are buried here in honorable graves as recorded by WM.
+Farrell prayed; “That their memory lives with honor in the Country they die for” erected by Hughes sculptors College St. Carlow.

 The Old Greves are maintained by a voluntary group who meet here every Tuesday and Saturday.
-Supported by Carlow County Heritage Society, FAS, 1798 Committee, Carpenter Family, Hughes Sculptors and Carlow U.D.C.
+Also, supported by Carlow County Heritage Society, FAS, 1798 Committee, Carpenter Family, Hughes Sculptors, and Carlow U.D.C.

-Source: board next to entrance to Barrow Track Cemetery.
+Source: board next to the entrance to Barrow Track Cemetery.

-The graveyard was tidy up by volunters but it is still overgrown and acces isn`t good.
-You need to be very careful walking around here.
-The descriptions on the old graves are impossible to see.
-Similar like in Clonmelsh Graveyard – Burial Place of Walt Disney’s Ancestors.
+Thus, the graveyard was tidied up by volunteers but it is still overgrown and access isn`t good.
+Due to this, you need to be very careful walking around here.
+The descriptions of the old graves are impossible to see.
+Similar to Clonmelsh Graveyard – Burial Place of Walt Disney’s Ancestors.

-There is only one review in google about Barrow Track Cemetery, I must quote it: “If vampires exist, they live here”.
-So I`ve been visiting this graveyard only in a sunny day.
+What`s more, there is only one review on Google about Barrow Track Cemetery, I must quote it: “If vampires exist, they live here”.
+So I`ve been visiting this graveyard only on a sunny day.

 Location of Barrow Track Cemetery (The Old Graves):